libriscv/rvscript/README.md

 ## Nim language support

-There is Nim support with the HAVE_NIM boolean CMake option enabled.
-Once enabled, the `nim` program must be in PATH, and `NIM_LIBS` will be auto-detected to point to the nim lib folder.
+There is Nim support and a few examples are in the [micronim folder](/programs/micronim).
+The `nim` program must be in PATH, and `NIM_LIBS` will be auto-detected to point to the nim lib folder.
 For example `$HOME/nim-1.6.6/lib`.
-Nim support is very experimental, especially 32-bit RISC-V as yours truly added that support in Nim and thus it cannot be trusted.
+Nim support is experimental and the API is fairly incomplete.

+The Nim build system is not easily worked with to build in parallel, but I have made an effort with the build scripts.
+Nim programs are built in parallel and the CMake build after is also that.
+There is still a lot of shared generated code, but those issues need to be solved by the Nim developers.

-Remember to use `.exportc` to make your Nim entry functions callable from the outside, and also add them to your symbols file.
-Last, you will need to call `NimMain()` from the `int main()` entry function.
-All of this is shown in the `gameplay.nim` example as well as `gameplay.cpp`.
-The example code gets run from `main.cpp` with `another_machine.call("nim_test");`.
+Remember to use `.exportc` to make your Nim entry functions callable from the outside, and also add them to the [symbols file](/programs/micronim/src/default.symbols).
+If your function is listed in the symbols file as well as exported with `.exportc`, you should be able to straight up call it using `script.call("myfunction")`.

+There is example code on how to load Nim programs at the bottom of [main.cpp](/engine/src/main.cpp).

+Nim code can be live-debugged just like other programs by running the engine with `DEBUG=1`.
+The Nim programs should be built with `DEBUG=1` also, to disable optimizations and generate richer debug information.

 ## Details